ottojung/tegfs/README.md

 TegFS is a virtual tag-based file system with higher order tags.

-It is a perfect tool for categorizing files.
-And is a replacement for classical directory-based categorization.
+It is used for file categorization, as an alternative for classical directory-based categorization.

 This program also provides a web-based file-browser with advanced sharing capabilities.